 Vitamin B12 Deficiency

-Many people feel low and ignore this symptom.
+Usually many people feel low and ignore its symptoms.
 But this could be an alarming signal for a big thing!

 Signs and symptoms (if you are low on Vitamin B12)